sothach/limiter/README.md

 This service also runs within its own `ExecutionContext`, not to interfere with the controller's pool (which could potentially impact API request handling).
-The stream supervisor declutters exception processing, allowing the processing stages to be written to do just there own work.
+The stream supervisor declutters exception processing, allowing the processing stages to be written to do just their own work.

-In future evolutions, streams also simplifies managing the concurrency aspect of processing, allowing the maximum number of parallel work-streams to be specified and enforced.
+In future evolutions, streams also simplifies managing the concurrency aspect of processing, allowing the maximum number of parallel work-streams to be specified and enforced, and back-pressure to be applied to sources.

 A `dataSource` is made available to the controller's body parser, to render incoming data (CSV or fixed-format) into a canonical key/value map, to allow down-stream processing to remain ingorant of the original format.
 It does this